Shashanko07/Online-Pharmacy/README.md

 # Online-Pharmacy
-Online Pharmacy System made using the principles of Database Management Systems, with help of SQL and Javascript
+Online Pharmacy System made using the principles of Database Management Systems, with help of PHP, SQL, Javascript and CSS